hugomg/lullaby/README.md

 ###Avoiding the library prefix

-Typing the `H.` prefix over and over can be tiresome.
-To help with that, you can use the `usingHTML` function to create a local environment where all the names from the Lullaby namespace are automatically available.
+Typing the `H.` prefix over and over can be tiresome and to help with that, Lullaby provides a `usingHTML` function.
+It creates a local environment where all the names from the Lullaby namespace are automatically available.

 **For brevity, all examples in this README from this point on will omit the `H.` namespace**